miyendisa/number-sorter/README.md

 # A Simple Number Sorter Program
-This program takes three numbers from the user and sorts them from small to large by using the if-else statement.
+This program takes three different numbers from the user and sorts them from small to large by using the if-else statement.

 ---